 5. Quick Turn Around

 Digging into the wealth of information on social media is as simple as performing a search.
 Advanced APIs and other tools allow automatic gathering and sorting of information as well.
 This makes is possible to conduct research quickly and efficiently.
 This reduces the chance of data becoming obsolete before research is completed.

 Planning Your Social Media Market Research

 Depending on your market, the process might vary slightly.
 However, these best practices offer great results for most businesses:

 1. Identify Your Market Personas

 2. Determine Questions and Concerns

 By following these steps, you can add a level of accountability to your research efforts, reduce time investment and improve the quality of your results.

 Social media platforms offer an endless bounty of information for businesses looking for market trends or way to improve operations.
-From small local businesses to online startups, social media based market research offers outstanding benefits.
+From small local businesses to online startups, social media-based market research offers outstanding benefits.
 When it comes to business tools, the accessibility and low cost of social media make it an essential part of any business’ toolkit.

 Willie Pena is a freelance writer, video producer, visual artist, and music producer.
 He prefers the Oxford comma and enjoys writing about qualitative research.
 In addition to writing for firms such as IBM, Colgate, Transunion, Webroot and a multitude of private clients and websites.
-Connect with him on Google+.